Applethal/Blackjack/README.md

 # Blackjack
-Blackjack decision making assistant. *Casinos shall hate you starting from today!*, Except that using my program reduces the problem into a luck problem by eliminating the notion of skill.
+Blackjack decision making assistant. *Casinos shall hate you starting from today!*
+Using this script reduces Blackjack to a luck problem by eliminating the skill required that can lead to a potential decision fatigue.

 <details>
   <summary>Click me for the a report on how things went when making this program</summary>